na-na-hi/renget/archive/aou7kp.md

 Seven feet away, the girls have cajoled Bae into leading the charge.
 You can feel their excitement building.
 The only thing they have left is to decide on the exact position, something IRyS is taking great interest in.
 You need to move fast, but your limbs refuse to cooperate any further.
 You stare at your motionless hand. *Move, you son of a bitch.
 Move!*

-“Okay, so we’re going with an ‘amazon press’.
+“Okay, so we’ll keep it simple with the ‘cowgirl’ position.
 Let’s bring him over.
 Calli, clear a space on the floor.
 Bae, you can keep everything on except your panties.”

 You’re out of time.
 IRyS is less than an arm's length away.
 Her scent is working hard against the progress you’ve been eking out.
 You can already feel her hoisting you off your chair and forcing you to the ground to live out the rest of the night as a catatonic meat dildo.